Resistance Committee (Ukraine): Combat operations

 With an estimated 50–75 members, the Resistance Committee was integrated into the Territorial Defense Forces (TDF).
 Their fighters were initially concentrated in the Ukrainian capital during the Battle of Kyiv, but after the Russian withdrawal from Northern Ukraine, many of them were transferred to the Eastern front.
 On 2 March, one of their members Ihor Volokhov was killed by a Russian missile attack in the Battle of Kharkiv.

 In March 2022, the Resistance Committee called for foreign volunteers to join them in the fight against the Russian invasion, invoking the examples of the International Brigades of the Spanish Civil War and the International Freedom Battalion of the Syrian Civil War.
 The result was the formation of an "international detachment" within the TDF.

 Since the outbreak of the war, the Resistance Committee has maintained a consistent social media presence, posted a number of online photos and videos showing their fighters on the frontlines.
 In one video, they declared their support for four Belarusian anarchists that had been served with lengthy prison sentences over charges of terrorism.
 On 20 May, the Resistance Committee published its manifesto, which defined the organisation as a "space for dialogue and coordination of anarchist, libertarian and anti-authoritarian initiatives" in Ukraine.
 It declared its three main functions in the conflict to be active combat operations, public relations and volunteering.

 Mutual aid operations

 Supported by people outside Ukraine, the Resistance Committee also helped to establish a mutual aid network, known as Operation Solidarity.
-This non-combatant organisation was dedicated to providing protective gear to frontline fighters and humanitarian aid to civilians.
+From May to July 2022, Operation Solidarity split, with the majority of its members adopting the name Solidarity Collectives.
+These non-combatant organisation were dedicated to providing protective gear to frontline fighters and humanitarian aid to civilians.
 According to Greek journalist Alexis Daloumis:

 [Operation] Solidarity and the Resistance Committee have been organically linked since the beginning.
 Before the war, anarchists from different sides (and in coordination with other antifascists) got together and decided that some would join the armed resistance and some will handle logistics.
 They have been administered, however, autonomously from each other, and Operation Solidarity also supports other groups and individual anarchists within the armed resistance in various other places of Ukraine.